simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Guest Instructions.md

 1. Select **ASC-Guest** from the list of available connections on your device.

-2. If a browser window doesn’t appear, type in the following: https://nac02.agnesscott.edu/main  If it does appear, go to Step 3.
+2. If a browser window appears, then go to Step 3.
+If a browser window doesn’t appear, then type in the following in your phone’s browser: https://nac02.agnesscott.edu/main

 3. Under the **Guest** section, click **Register**.